Woodstown High School: Performing arts

 The music department is a chapter of the Tri-M Music Honor Society.
 The high school offers concert choir classes to all students, along with select choirs, including an extracurricular Chamber Choir.
-The school also has a marching band and a concert band along with an extracurricular jazz and woodwind ensembles.
+The school also has a marching band and a concert band along with extracurricular jazz and woodwind ensembles.
 The department also has a music technology curriculum for students interested in audio production.
 The Woodstown High School Drama Club features two annual shows, a fall straight play that is student-directed by seniors, who are taught the process of "how" to direct a play by the Drama Club advisor, and a winter musical, which is performed at the end of February/early March.
 In 2015, the Drama Club performed the Broadway musical, A Tale of Two Cities.
 The writer of this Broadway show came to see two of the performances, to run a theater workshop with the cast, and also took part in a "Question and Answer" session with the audience.